Yesin van der Pluijm: Professional

 On 17 December 2021, it was announced that Van der Pluijm would join USL Championship side Colorado Springs Switchbacks ahead of their 2022 season.
 He made his professional debut on 26 March 2022, appearing as a 90th–minute substitute in a 2–0 win over Birmingham Legion.

 Van der Pluijm joined USL League One expansion club One Knoxville SC on 15 December 2022.
 The move reunites van der Pluijm and his college coach, Mark McKeever.
+He made his USL League One debut on 19 March 2023 starting against Lexington SC and scoring his first goal on 1 May 2023, a game winning overtime goal against Central Valley Fuego FC.
+He was released by Knoxville following their 2024 season.